+NOTE 2 In some fields, the term referring to an indication interval is "range of indications", but not in this Vocabulary.

+nominal indication interval

+nominal interval

-NOTE 2 In some fields, the term referring to an indication interval is "range of indications", but not in this Vocabulary nominal indication interval nominal interval indication interval, bounded by rounded or approximate extreme indications, obtainable with a particular setting of the controls of a measuring system and used to designate that setting NOTE 1 A nominal indication interval is usually stated as its smallest and greatest values, for example "100 V to 200
+indication interval, bounded by rounded or approximate extreme indications, obtainable with a particular setting of the controls of a measuring system and used to designate that setting nominal value nominal value of a quantity nominal value of a quantity of a measuring system rounded or approximate value of a quantity of a measuring system or measurement standard that provides guidance for its appropriate use

+NOTE 1 A nominal indication interval is usually stated as its smallest and greatest values, for example "100 V to 200 V".